RCFE Initial Certification Training

 You can start the 20 hour online section as soon as you register.
 The online section must be completed prior to the last day of the live section.

-This class is provided as a webinar.
+This class is online.

 Why choose Community Care Options for your RCFE Administrator class?